Actively Recruiting

 • Paralytic ileus or severe nausea/vomiting preventing light diet

-• Active cancer treatment or cancer-free less than 3 years except non-melanoma skin cancer
+• Active cancer treatment or cancer-free less than 3 years (except non-melanoma skin cancer)

-• End-stage cancer with palliative care
+• End-stage cancer receiving palliative care

-• History of infectious hepatitis unless cured
+• Infective hepatitis unless treated and cured

-• Current photosensitivity or rash
+• Ongoing photosensitivity or rash

 • Pregnancy or lactation